PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 ### Looking at the NAMP scan results

-I look at `https://10.0.0.137:9090/` and I see bewlow image.
+I look at `https://10.0.0.137:9090/` and I see(below image).
 We got our First Flag!
 Other than the flag there didn't seem to be much here so I moved on and attempted an anonymous login via FTP.
 ![Optional Text](/Rickdiculously%20Easy/_resources/28c5f1cc424b4876b5ee99bb7015065d.png)

 ### FTP Anonymous Login
 I used `ftp 10.0.0.137` to connect and for the **username&passwords** I used **Anonymous** when prompted.
 ![Optional Text](/Rickdiculously%20Easy/_resources/a3e9dd56c2494a4eba13be892a99165f.png)

-Looks like another Flag.
+Once logged in, I `ls` and can see 2 files.

-I used `wget -m ftp://anonymous:anonymous@10.0.0.137` to retrieve the file(s)
+I used `wget -m ftp://anonymous:anonymous@10.0.0.137` to retrieve the file(s).
+Alternativley you could also use the `get` cmd

 Looks like we got our second flag!